vishalsachdev/gitagpt/README.md

 - Instructions for ingesting your own dataset

 ## 📊 Example Data
-This repo uses the [Blendle Employee Handbook](https://www.notion.so/Blendle-s-Employee-Handbook-7692ffe24f07450785f093b94bbe1a09) as an example.
+This repo uses the PDF at https://ocoy.org/wp-content/uploads/Bhagavad-Gita-For-Awakeninging-full-2-2021.pdf
-It was downloaded October 18th so may have changed slightly since then!

 ## 💬 Ask a question
 In order to ask a question, run a command like: